 Lastly, music can increase your enjoyment while riding, when the brain hears music there is a triggering of pleasure centers that release dopamine, a neurotransmitter that makes you feel happy.
 Music can also reduce negative feelings such as tension or doubt.

 Through this research, it is evident that music can and will improve the performance of riders from weekend warriors to those competing at the highest level.
-This is one of the reasons why we are so passionate about creating the Groove Vest, a competition vest with integrated speakers empowering riders to listen to music every time they ride.
+This is one of the reasons why we are so passionate about creating the Groove Vest, an impact vest with integrated speakers empowering riders to listen to music every time they ride.

-We will be selling the Groove Vest at the beginning of 2019, you can enter our giveaway contest to win one for free!
+We will be launching a Kickstarter to preorder the Groove Vest at the beginning of 2019, you can enter our giveaway contest to win one for free